systemli/systemli-website/content/english/service/matrix.md

 ℹ️ Element uses end-to-end encryption by default.

 ℹ️ In addition to the client element we recommend, there are other clients for Matrix.
-Thereby it can happen that that they do not have all features (including security relevant ones) built in.
-You should have a look at the [Features carefully](https://matrix.org/clients-matrix/) and consider which client you use.
+Thereby it can happen that they do not have all features (including security relevant ones) built in.
+You should have a look at the
+[Features carefully](https://matrix.org/clients-matrix/) and consider which client you use.